brucemack/WARS-Birdhouse/README.md

 This work is covered under the terms of the GNU Public License (V3).
 Please consult the LICENSE file for more information.

 This work is being made available for non-commercial use by the amateur radio community.
+Redistribution, commercial use or sale of any part is prohibited.